-"Tomorrow Town" is a short story by Kim Newman, and one of the many to feature his 1970s glam rock psychic detective Richard Jeperson, agent of the Diogenes Club.Tomorrow Town is a futurist's paradise.
-A sparkling, 1970s century idea of what the the 21st century will be.
+"Tomorrow Town" is a short story written in 2000 by Kim Newman, and one of the many to feature his 1970s glam rock psychic detective Richard Jeperson, agent of the Diogenes Club.Tomorrow Town is a futurist's paradise.
+A sparkling 1970s idea of what the the 21st century will be.
 There are Food Pills, robots, a building-scale Master Computer, and definitely no crime.And then the founder gets murdered.
 Crap.Since the British government has a lot of futuristic ambition — not to mention money — invested in the town, they send their top investigator, Richard Jeperson, and his assistant Vanessa along to investigate exactly what went wrong.
 And as they dig deeper, it begins to become apparent that the future isn't quite as great as everyone anticipated...Can be read here.

 This short story contains examples of the following tropes: